RobertFullerton/Rockthecaneblog/README.md

 [  ] Hide/show old blogs -
     -on front page hide all older blog posts
-    -find a way to stop page reload when load button is pressed [  ] Add text sizing button for accability
+    -find a way to stop page reload when load button is pressed

+[  ] Add text sizing button

+[  ] Add alt and aria-label  tags for screen readers

+[  ] Find out how to deploy

+[  ] Look into database options